Arrochar, Argyll: Geography

 Arrochar is overlooked by a group of mountains called the Arrochar Alps, part of the Grampian Mountain range.
 In particular by the distinctive rocky summit of the Cobbler.

-The village enjoys good communications, located at the junction of the A83 and A814 roads and is served by Arrochar and Tarbet railway station.
+The village is located at the junction of the A83 and A814 roads and is served by Arrochar and Tarbet railway station.
 In addition the A82 road runs through Tarbet 2 mi east.

 Arrochar Mountain Rescue Team

-The rescue team was setup in the mid 1950's.
+The rescue team was set up in the mid 1950s.
 The team has around thirty voluntary members on call 365 days a year.

 History

 Arrochar was Historically in the Dunbartonshire area, until boundary changes in 1996.

 For over five centuries this area, the feudal barony of Arrochar, was held by the chiefs of Clan MacFarlane and before them by their ancestors the barons of Arrochar.

 The family is Celtic in the male line.

 The settlement was a key target for Viking raiders who took their boats a further 2 mi overland to Tarbet to attack the unprotected inland settlements around the shores of Loch Lomond.
-In 1263 the Vikings where defeated at the battle of Largs.
+In 1263 the Vikings were defeated at the battle of Largs.